emarsden/dash-mpd-cli/README.md

 - VOD (static) stream manifests (this application can't download from dynamic MPD manifests, that are used for live streaming and OTT television).
 - Multi-period content.
-- The application can download content available over HTTP, HTTPS and HTTP/2, with support for SOCKS and HTTP proxies.
+- The application can download content available over HTTP, HTTPS and HTTP/2.
 Network bandwidth can be throttled.
+- Support for SOCKS and HTTP proxies, via the `--proxy` commandline argument.
+The following environment variables can also be used to specify the proxy at a system level: `HTTP_PROXY` or `http_proxy` for HTTP connections, `HTTPS_PROXY` or `https_proxy` for HTTPS connections, and `ALL_PROXY` or `all_proxy` for all connection types.
+The system proxy can be disabled using the `--no-proxy` commandline argument.
 - Subtitles: preliminary download support for WebVTT, TTML and SMIL streams, as well as some support for the wvtt format.
 - The application can read cookies from the Firefox, Chromium, Chrome, ChromeBeta, Safari and Edge